 (b) an exempt operator who is exempt under the Electricity Industry Exemption Order 2005 clause 13 or 17.

-[Regulation 54B inserted by Gazette 14 Nov 2017 p.
+[Regulation 54B inserted: Gazette 14 Nov 2017 p.
 5600.]

 55. Electrical work on or near energised electrical installations

 (1) A person who carries out electrical work, or causes electrical work to be carried out, on or near an energised part of an electrical installation commits an offence unless the person carries out the work, or causes the work to be carried out, under subregulation (2).